yaolingling/smi-service-dell-chassis-inventory/README.md

 ### smi-service-dell-chassis-inventory

-Retrieves inventory data from a Dell blade chassis
+123Retrieves inventory data from a Dell blade chassis

 Copyright © 2017 Dell Inc. or its subsidiaries.
 All Rights Reserved.